Dangerous hurricane in Europe: transport suspended, the school closed

 Flights to Frankfurt, Hamburg, Berlin, Cologne, Hannover, and Bremen will be affected.
 Flights from Bon Cologne airport have been canceled.
 At least 100 flights have been withdrawn from the country’s largest Frankfurt airport, allowing more than a thousand trips to continue.
 However, airlines can make their own decisions based on weather conditions.

-company Deutsche Ban has announced the cancellation of long-haul trains.
-Cities
+National train company Deutsche Ban has announced the cancellation of long-haul

-in the north of Germany will be most affected.
-The national league match of
+trains.
+Cities in the north of Germany will be most affected.
+The national

-football has also been canceled while other sports competitions and public
+league match of football has also been canceled while other sports

-have to face the chase for the next 24 hours from 10 am on Sunday, 9th February.
+Belgium will also have to face the chase for the next 24 hours from 10 am on

+Sunday, 9th February.
 So far, 60 flights from Brussels airport have been canceled.
-Today’s matches of

 In France, too, authorities have warned of possible threats from floods and storms.
 The north and northwest regions of the country are at high risk of being hit, and in some areas, the wind speed is expected to exceed 140 km / h.